 Jeremy has a Bachelor of Arts in Communications from Emerson College and a Master of Urban Planning and Policy degree from the University of Illinois at Chicago.

 mtittmann (at) massbudget.org 617.426.1228 x109

-Mary Tittmann is Director of Outreach at the Massachusetts Budget and Policy Center.
-She also focuses on environmental and housing issues in the state budget.
+Mary Tittmann is Vice-President at the Massachusetts Budget and Policy Center.
+She also oversees organizational outreach and focuses on environmental and housing issues in the state budget.

 Before joining MassBudget Mary worked with State Senator Jarrett T. Barrios first as his legislative director and then as chief of staff.
 Mary came to Beacon Hill through her work in local politics in Cambridge.
 Prior to moving to Massachusetts, Mary worked for the Economic Development Commission in the City of Chicago and spent ten years working on Capitol Hill in the US House of Representatives and the Office of Technology Assessment.